QianqianShan/Auto_Complete/README.md

 * Calculate the counts of each n-gram for $n=1,2,\cdots,N$ based on raw data stored on hadoop distributed file systems (hdfs)

-* Calculate the counts of each following word given the previous word sequence and save the top $k$ frequent following words for each possible combination of previous word sequence into MYSQL database.
+* Calculate the counts of each following word given the previous word sequence and save the top $k$ frequent following words for each possible combination of previous word sequence into MySQL database.

 * Visualize the auto-complete process with PHP, MySQL and jQuery as shown at [http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery](http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery
 ).
+LAMP (Linux, Apache HTTP server, MySQL, PHP) software bundle is used for the visulization ([Wiki](https://en.wikipedia.org/wiki/LAMP_(software_bundle))).

 ### Optimization of N-Gram Model in MapReduce